CERT-Polska/Artemis-modules-extra/README.md

 docker compose -f docker-compose.yaml -f Artemis-modules-extra/docker-compose.yml up --build
 ```

-If you cloned the repository **inside the Artemis directory**, the e-mail report generation (described
+If you cloned the repository **inside the Artemis directory**, the e-mail report generation feature (described
 in https://artemis-scanner.readthedocs.io/en/latest/quick-start.html#generating-e-mails) for the new modules
 will be enabled **automatically**.